MnO2/haspot/posts/2012-02-25-keeping-an-eye-out-for-the-difference-between-machine-word-and-fixed-word-in-haskell.markdown

 ---
 layout: post
-title: "Keeping An Eye Out for the Difference between Machine Word and Fixed Word in Haskell"
+title: Keeping An Eye Out for the Difference between Machine Word and Fixed Word in Haskell
 date: 2012-02-25 17:06
 comments: true
 categories: haskell